-As shown in Section 3.15, "Utilities," SCWA would have water supplies that exceed demands in all water years.
+As shown in Section 3.15, "Utilities and Service Systems," SCWA would have water supplies that exceed demands in all water years.
 Future development within the SCWA service area could require SCWA water.
 If capacity is not available, SCWA may need to expand or construct water systems facilities.
 SCWA would prepare separate CEQA documentation in the future to evaluate the environmental impacts of constructing or expanding facilities and would be required to implement mitigation for any impacts found to be significant.
 However, impacts could remain significant after implementation of mitigation or no feasible mitigation may be available to fully reduce impacts to a less-than-significant level.
 Thus, future development within the service area could lead to a significant cumulative impact.

 As shown on Table 3.15-3, the estimated water supply demand based on build-out of the conceptual land use scenario has been conservatively estimated as 3,233 afy.
 SCWA would have water supplies that exceed demands in all water years.
 Surplus water supplies could potentially meet water supply demands of future development.
+SCWA has indicated that it is likely additional surface water and groundwater supplies will be procured to meet the water supply demands of the SOIA Area.
 Off-site water supply facilities necessary to serve future development have not been identified at this time.
 Implementation of Mitigation Measure 3.15-1 would reduce significant impacts associated with increased for water supplies and demand for off-site water facilities because the City of Elk Grove would demonstrate adequate water supplies and water system facilities would be available for the amount of development identified in the annexation territory.